gramps-project/gramps-web-docs/docs/multi-tree.md

 If you want to migrate an existing Gramps Web instance to multi-tree support and are using local media files, you can simply move them to a subfolder of the original location with the tree ID as name.

-If you are using media files hosted on S3, you can use the script provided in the `scripts` directory of the `gramps-webapi` repository:
+If you are using media files hosted on S3, you can use the script provided in the `scripts` directory of the `gramps-web-api` repository:

 ```bash
 python scripts/s3_rename.py BUCKET_NAME TREE_ID